maor66/Hypersonic_SIGMOD22/README.md

 	4. The rest of the configuration will now relate to `src/sase/config/path/WindowsPathConfig.java` or to` src/sase/config/path/LinuxPathConfig.java`, based on your selection in the previous section.
 	4. Set input file path in `firstInputFilePath` or `firstInputDirectoryPath` for a directory full of input files (without additional files that are not intended as input)
 		4. If using a directory -  uncomment `inputDirsPaths` in `src/sase/config/MainConfig.java` (line 51) and comment value of `inputFilesPaths` (line 54)
-	4. Set the output file path in the `outputFilePath`  field
+	4. Set the output file path in the `outputFilePath`  field.